nhsconnect/prm-practice-migration/guide/01-kick-off.md

 * [Summary Care Records (SCR)](https://digital.nhs.uk/services/summary-care-records-scr)

-* Pathology labs and any other services or providers that send information and results automatically to the exitsting system.
+* Pathology labs and any other services or providers that send information and results automatically to the existing system.
 For example, Bowel screening, Hospital letters, 111, Out of hours

 * Pharmacies